Solar racking systems support and position solar panels for optimal sunlight exposure, using materials like aluminum or steel for stability.

 • Proper flashing, secure mounts, and correct tilt angle help performance and shield your home from damage.

-We created this primer on solar racking systems to help you understand how they work, what they’re made of, and what your options are.
-You’ll also learn about all of the aspects that need to be considered when designing your solar technology setup to ensure the best results.
+This guide covers how solar racking systems work, what they're made of, and what your options are.
+You'll also learn what to think through when designing your solar technology setup.

 What is a solar racking system?

-A solar racking system supports solar panels by securing them to roofs or the ground.
-Its frame, usually made of aluminum or steel, resists weather and holds panels at the right angle for sunlight.
-With strong mounts and adjustable brackets, this structure ensures stability and maximizes energy capture from your solar array.
+A solar racking system supports solar panels by securing them to a roof or the ground.
+The frame is usually aluminum or steel.
+It holds panels at the right angle for sunlight and handles weather.
+Strong mounts and adjustable brackets keep the array stable and maximize energy capture.
+The DC power your panels produce flows to a solar inverter, which converts it to the AC electricity your home uses.

 Types of solar mounting systems for different site conditions

-• Rail-less mounting system: Other racking systems feature hardware that connects directly to the mounting surface, rather than onto rails.
-For rail-less mounting systems used on flat roofs, mounting hardware positions the panels at the intended angle.
+• Rail-less mounting system: Hardware connects directly to the mounting surface.
+No rails.
+On flat roofs, the hardware holds panels at the intended angle without the extra structure.

-• Flush roof mounting system: Many residential racking systems mount solar panels directly to the roof at the same angle, giving them a low-profile appearance and often requiring less hardware.
+• Flush roof mounting system: Panels mount directly to the roof at the same pitch as the roof surface.
+It's a low-profile look and typically requires less hardware than rail systems.

 Core components of a racking system for solar panels

-• Rails: Rail-based racking systems utilize long metal rails that attach to the mounts.
-The frames of the solar panels are then mounted onto these rails, ensuring a uniform layout.
+• Rails: Rail-based systems use long metal rails that attach to the mounts.
+Solar panel frames then mount onto these rails in a uniform layout.

-• Clamps: For racking systems with rails, clamps are used to attach the frames of the solar panels to the rails.
+• Clamps: In rail-based systems, clamps attach the panel frames to the rails.

 Tracking options to improve efficiency

-• Single-axis trackers: This kind of tracker rotates solar panels east to west along the horizontal X axis.
-These can boost energy output by 15% to 25%.
+• Single-axis trackers: Rotate panels east to west along the horizontal axis.
+These boost energy output by 15% to 25% over fixed-tilt systems, per NLR research.

 Structural engineering factors in solar panel racking

-• Roof integrity: If you don't mount your panels properly, you can damage your roof.
-Flashings are used to seal the bolt penetrations to prevent water leaks, while ballasts can hold assemblies in place without piercing the roof membrane.
+• Roof integrity: Improper mounting can damage your roof.
+Flashing seals bolt penetrations to prevent leaks.
+Ballasts can also hold assemblies in place without piercing the roof membrane.

-• Tilt and orientation: The racking system sets your panels at the best angle and direction for sunlight.
-The optimal tilt depends on your home's latitude and the season, and in the Northern hemisphere, you want your panels facing south for the best exposure.
+• Tilt and orientation: The racking system sets your panels at the best angle and direction for your location.
+Optimal tilt depends on latitude and season.
+In the Northern Hemisphere, south-facing panels get the best exposure.

 Installation stages of a solar racking kit

-We believe it is important for homeowners to be as informed as possible about every aspect of their solar energy investment.
-However, this information is for research purposes only and we strongly advise you to leave the racking installation to a professional.
+This information is for research purposes only.
+We strongly advise you to leave the racking installation to a professional.

 1. Site preparation

-You’ll want to ensure that your roof or other installation site is clean and free of debris as your first step.
-Inspect the entire area where your racking kit will be installed and remove anything that shouldn’t be there.
+Clear your roof or installation site of debris.
+Inspect the whole area and remove anything that shouldn't be there.

 2. Measuring and marking